mesosphere/dcos-commons/frameworks/hdfs/docs/security.md

 #### Set Kerberos Principal to User Mapping

-A custom mapping can be set to map Kerberos principals to OS user names.
+A custom mapping can be set to map Kerberos principals to OS user names for the purposes of determining group membership.
 This is supplied by setting the parameter
 ```
 {
     "hdfs": {